Yassem68/attacks_project/README.md

 # Attacks Project !

+In this project We'll work as a group of 2.
+The group will be Yassem Mohareb and Fayçal Bloul.

 ## This is a Python project where we are testing DOS attacks.

 Create a Python project in which you simulate and detect DOS attacks.
 The detected attacks must be